Science KS1: The food chain

 It looks at what happens if one part of a food chain is taken away, and also explains the position of humans in the food chain.

-This video is an ideal tool to help pupils to explore what a food chain is and how essential they are to life on the planet.
+This short film is an ideal tool to help pupils to explore what a food chain is and how essential they are to life on the planet.

-From this video, pupils can explore and develop their own food chains to show local plants and animals become consumers and producers.
+From this film, pupils can explore and develop their own food chains to show local plants and animals become consumers and producers.

 They can also look at what happens to a food chain should an element of this be removed.